Pit Pass: Shane Golobic

 Golobic: I always go back to that Outlaw win.
 It’s one of the biggest wins anybody could have in dirt or oval track racing.
 I’m proud of winning the USAC Midget Week title last year in Indiana.
 You gotta be good for six nights in a row on six different race tracks against the best guys for an accumulation of points.
 We won that and that was pretty cool.
 Winning Trophy Cup (Thunderbowl Raceway in Tulare) twice (2016-’17) is also one of the bigger races out here—it’s the biggest 360 race on the West Coast.
 To win that two in a row… I’m proud of that.

 What do you think your “secret” to success has been so far?

-Well, if I knew, I’d put it in a bottle and be a millionaire (laughs).
-Really it has to do with being with great teams.
+Golobic: Well, if I knew, I’d put it in a bottle and be a millionaire.
+Really, it has to do with being with great teams.
 This 22 team has been huge for me.
-And racing with Matt Wood and the Clauson-Marshall guys in the midgets, that was special.
-With this deal (racing) if you don’t have a good team, it’s tough to perform.
+And, racing with Matt Wood and the Clauson-Marshall guys in the midgets, that was special.
+With racing, if you don’t have a good team, it’s tough to perform.

 Last year I think we ran 80 races and had 65-70 top fives.
 That sounds like a great year but there are some races where you feel like you could’ve done better, where I made a mistake, or something happened, those stick with you.
 You have to have a short memory and write those off and learn from it and move on.
 If racing was all highs, everybody would do it.
 The problem are the lows and there are a lot of lows.
 Sometimes the lows are when you run second because you thought you should have won, or you’re leading and you get passed with two to go.
 I try to stay positive.